Classroom Support Services

 First Aid 101– Bandage Wraps

 Life is full of cuts, scrapes and twisted ankles.
 Many of us have experienced one or all of these at some point in our lives.
-Throughout this lesson we will learn a variety of different methods of wrapping bandages, including when and how to use these bandages.
+Throughout this lesson we will focus on a variety of different methods of wrapping bandages, including when and how to use these bandages.
 This lesson will engage students in a hands-on learning experience where they will have the opportunity to practice four different bandage wrapping techniques.

 In today’s growing healthcare industry, service and care are essential to the well-being of patients and healthcare providers.
 This fast-paced environment relies on operational, administrative staff as well as health information professionals who manage patient records and information.
 Without these important team members, hospitals would not be able to exist.
 This team activity gives students an opportunity to review a real industry challenge within a hospital setting.
 They will view the scenario through the eyes of a doctor, healthcare administrator and health information manager to formulate a solution based on information and data reports.